 1 ounce sherry

 Lemon twist, for garnish

 1. Fill a mixing glass or cocktail shaker halfway full with cracked ice.
-Add our two charmers.
+Add our trio of liquids.
 Stir well.

-2. Strain into a cocktail glass.
-Garnish with the twist.
+2. Strain into a cocktail glass, and garnish with the lemon twist.

 Lemon twist, for garnish